Everything you've always wanted to know about Anambas but were afraid to ask.

 Can you given an idea of the budget required if I were to stay on the Anambas islands for, let's say, a week?

-Hostels and hotels vary from $15 for a backpacker-type room to $150 for a lovely chalet built over clear turquoise water that you simply won't want to check out of when you've come to the end of your stay.
+Hostels and hotels vary from $25 for a backpacker-type room to $ 200 for a lovely room built over clear turquoise water that you simply won't want to check out of when you've come to the end of your stay.

 Food and drink tends to be cheap.
 Think $3-5 per full-on meal and perhaps $1 for a cold or hot beverage.
 Fresh fruit is relatively cheap also.

 Chartering a boat isn't cheap, however.
 Best you take the boat with a group of half a dozen people, so cost can be shared.
-You can charter a speedboat or a so-called pompong, which is a traditional Indonesian vessel, pretty much anywhere.
-Pompongs are slow but cheap.
-Count on up to about $50 per hour for a continously motoring pompong and up to $100 per hour for a speedboat if and when running non-stop.
+You can charter a speedboat or a so-called pompong, which is a traditional fishing vessel, pretty much anywhere.
+Pompongs are cheaper but slower.
+Count on up to about $75 per hour for a pompong and $150 per hour for a speedboat if and when running non-stop.